 For all that, this party of six was able to exchange a fowl for a box of matches and milk or maas, eggs and grain (Mabela, mealies and Imphi) from the sparse kraals that they passed through.
 Being extremely young, Norman’s recollection is like shards of glass strewn over a large area able to recall fragments.
 Overall, he can only ever remember trekking through long brown grass and thick thorn bush.
 Even much later, there were not many kraals, only beehive grass huts surrounded by a stockade, with the cattle barricaded within the enclosure.
 It goes without saying but the king’s kraals were much more extensive, comprising several hundred huts.

 Faced with the imminent prospect of capture, they were under relentless pressure to press on without respite as they were unaware whether the Boers would catch them.
 Due both to the rugged undeveloped nature of the countryside, and the slow-moving wagon, they could only have travelled about twenty miles a day, whereas they would have been much faster, on horseback.
 Initially it was open riding country.
 However, from Bremersdorp down to Big Ben, which was in thick Bushveld, it was slower going.
 They simply had to follow any track that there was and carry on as best as they were able to.
-The journey to Delagoa Bay must have taken about a month and were able to complete their journey with any tragic incidents either in the form of encounters with the Boers or wild animals.
+The journey to Delagoa Bay must have taken about a month and were able to complete their journey without any tragic incidents either in the form of encounters with the Boers or wild animals.

 From Delagoa Bay they sailed to Durban by boat, and, for want of any other accommodation, they crowded in with Constance at No. 110 St. Andrew’s Street.

 The one incident that Norman can recall from this time was being bitten by a snake in St. Andrew’s Park.
 The children had gone with Miss Davis, their governess, to play in the Park.
 There was a railway line nearby and Norman remembers seeing a green engine with a red cross on it.
 To see it better, he climbed up a little knoll where he sat down.
 On attempting to put his hand on the ground, he accidently put his hand on a puffadder and received an awful bite on the side of my hand from which he very nearly did not survive.
 Norman yelled “Snake!”
 Snake!
-In a shrill voice.
-Miss Davis dashed across to him and courageously sucked the poison out of the bite and saving the young boy’s life as it was a large bite.
-They rushed him to hospital in a cab – a “growler” with one horse.
+In a shrill voice Miss Davis dashed across to him and courageously sucked the poison out of the bite and saving the young boy’s life as it was a large bite.
+They rushed him to hospital in a cab – a “growler” – with one horse.
 Overnight the nurses in the hospital kept him awake and dosed him with brandy as there was no antidote available at that time as antitoxins were only developed years later by Fitzsimons, curator of the snake park in Port Elizabeth.
 Norman can remember very little of what happened in the hospital, but he does recall a skeleton hanging up on a hook and was terrified of it.
 Forever he was convinced that his siblings, Bob and Marge, had something to do with his terror.
 He speculates that they probably frightened the life out of him with it.
 He remembers being forced to stay awake but was very thankful to go home the next day.

 Norman also remembers a Chinese shop in Durban with a small, sweet duck, standing on a green sword.
 He paid one penny for it.
 He ate the sweet duck and sold the green sword to Bob for one penny.
 In retrospect, this was a bone of contention for many years.
 (In later years they accused Norman of buying a piece of chewing gum and after chewing it well for days, selling it to Bob again- but he does not admit to that misdeed.)

-They family resided in Durban for several, later moving down to Kokstad where his father had joined into a partnership with old Berning.
+They family resided in Durban for several years, later moving down to Kokstad where his father had joined into a partnership with old Berning.
 They travelled down to Kokstad by Cape-cart and he remembers his abject terror when the cart tipped up when going through a dip in the road.
 Another exciting episode during that journey was the crossing the Umzimkulu River by means of a pontoon.

 The reason for moving down to Kokstad was because two of Norman’s mother’s sisters resided there.
 They were Aunt Eff and Uncle Arthur and Aunt Em and Uncle Jack.
 They owned beautiful farms close to Kokstad and they were compelled to spend a lot of time on their farms until they could find their own home, which they managed to arrange after a while.
 They lived for two to three years in Kokstad and even went to school there.
 It was here that the Scott’s monkey chased Marge and eventually biting her on the behind.